 Walk up the stairs instead of using the elevator

-Added up, these small changes can total a significant amount of energy used over days,
+Added up, these small changes can total a significant amount of energy used over days, weeks and beyond.

 Face it - wouldn't you make time for exercise if you enjoyed it?
 That's why it's so important to find activities you like, and to do them in places where you feel comfortable.
 Variety is the spice of life - find several things you like to do and change off, so that you don't get bored.
 Your body will also get in better shape because you'll target different systems both aerobic and anaerobic.